configcat/docs/website/docs/requests.md

 ### On-Premise (Self hosted)
 Runs on the customer's own servers.
 We suggest <a href="https://configcat.com/support" target="_blank">contacting ConfigCat's engineering</a> team on exact requirements and performance.

-## What is a request?
+## config.json downloads
-The ConfigCat SDKs - which you import into your applications - download your feature flags and settings in the form of a config.json from the ConfigCat CDN and cache it locally.
-One config.json download counts as 1 request.
+The ConfigCat SDKs - which you import into your applications - downloads your feature flags and settings in the form of a config.json file from the ConfigCat CDN and caches it locally.

-## What is NOT a request?
+## `GetValue()` is NOT a config.json download
-Reading feature flag and setting values from the cache is not considered a request.
+Reading feature flag and setting values from the cache is not considered a config.json download.
-You can call `GetValue()` as many times as you like.
+You can call `GetValue()` as many times as you like, still counts as one download.
-These calls are always evaluated on the client side.
+`GetValue()` calls are evaluated from cache on the client side.

 ## Example use cases